andreisperid/E-TKT/docs/diy/overview.md

 After making sure the system is working properly, you can proceed to cable management and physically mounting the parts together.

 ### Calibrate
-The final step makes sure the carousel letters are aligned to the tape and working along with the right pressing force.
-There is a handy calibration mode built-in and acessible by the web app ;)
+The final step makes sure the carousel letters are aligned to the tape and works along with the right pressing force.
+There is a handy calibration mode built-in and accessible by the web app ;)

 *PS: the PCB order along with the components and it's assembly might be outsourced by using a turnkey PCB service, but it is funnier to DIY to learn by doing!*